alan-wu/RICORDO-Demo-04-2012/README.txt

-Please download Zinc-NPRuntime from the following link, instruction for installation can be found after uncompress the package:
+This is a RICORDO demo, to visulise the result, please download Zinc-NPRuntime from the following link, instruction for installation can be found after uncompress the package:

 Win32
 ftp://ftp.bioeng.auckland.ac.nz/cmiss/zinc/zinc-0.7.0.0-win32.zip